-Paige Hornsby teaches graduate and undergraduate courses in global and public health, including a Maymester course in the Dominican Republic.
-She directs Integrative Learning Experience projects in the Master of Public Health program and is the primary academic advisor for students in the Global Public Health concentration of the Global Studies major.
-She is also a Fellow at UVA’s Center for Global Health and a member of the Improving Pregnancy Outcomes Work Group at the Thomas Jefferson Health District.
+Dr. Paige Hornsby is an epidemiologist with expertise in maternal and child health.
+She teaches several of the core courses in UVA’s Global Public Health undergraduate program and oversees the Applied Practice Experience for students in the Master of Public Health program.
+She is also a Fellow at UVA’s Center for Global Health; a member of the Improving Pregnancy Outcomes Work Group at the Thomas Jefferson Health District; a member of UVA’s Academy of Distinguished Educators; and the President of UVA’s chapter of Delta Omega, the Public Health Honor Society.
 She received her BA in Human Biology from Stanford University and her PhD in Epidemiology from the University of North Carolina at Chapel Hill.
-Her research is in reproductive epidemiology and maternal and child health.

 Ph.D., 1992, University of North Carolina, Chapel Hill, N.C., Epidemiology

 Maternal and child health

 PHS 3825/5825 ¬Global Public Health: Challenges & Innovations